 Jack R. Luellen

-Jack R. Luellen is a principal of Dickie, McCamey & Chilcote, P.C. and the Location Chair of the Denver office.
+Jack R. Luellen is a principal of Dickie, McCamey & Chilcote, P.C. and the Managing Attorney of the Denver office.
 He concentrates his practice in energy law, with a particular emphasis in oil and gas and substantial commercial litigation experience.
 An effective and strong advocate for oil and gas companies, he represents interests in the E&P and midstream sectors.

 Mr. Luellen is involved in the resolution of industry-specific disputes concerning joint venture agreements, operations agreements, breach of contract, surface use and access issues, natural gas processing, construction defects, and payment and recovery of royalties.
 Clients benefit from his corporate experience, in which he routinely negotiates, drafts and closes agreements for the purchase and sale of oil and gas assets, as well as surface use, processing, marketing, transportation and joint operations agreements.
 He frequently works with companies and capital providers in connection with debt and equity financings and related corporate governance matters, including corporate structure and formation.
 Mr. Luellen also counsels his clients on issues surrounding hydraulic fracturing and well-specific activities, such as subsurface trespass, environmental concerns, and insurance disputes.